G. Sankara Pillai: Biography

 He joined the University of Kerala for research on the folk music tradition of Kerala in 1954.
 In 1957, he moved to Madurai to take up the position as a teacher at the Gandhigram Rural Institute and stayed there until his move to the Lexicon Office in 1961.

 Three years later, Pillai returned to academics when Dewaswom Board College, Sasthamcotta was established in 1964 by joining the institution as a faculty.

 He was a member of board of studies and fine arts faculty in Kerala university, Calicut university, Gandhigram and Tanjaore university.
 Was also a member of the curriculum development committee constituted by UGC for fine arts.

 Later, he became the founder director of the School of Drama and Fine Arts of the University of Calicut when the school was established in 1977.
 The Mahatma Gandhi University established the School of Letters, an interdisciplinary centre of literary studies and research, in 1988 and U. R. Ananthamurthy, noted Kannada writer and the then vice chancellor of the university invited Pillai to head the institution.
-He was holding the position while he died in harness on the New Year's Day of 1989, at the age of 59.
+He was holding the position while he died in harness on the New Year's Day of 1989, at the age of 58.
 He remained a bachelor throughout his life.

+Sankarapillai showcased his acting prowess in Adoor Gopalakrishnan's much-acclaimed movie 'Swayamvaram' (One's Own Choice) and in another movie produced by Madhu, 'Sathi', which was loosely based on Shankarapillai's drama called 'Poojaamuri' (Prayer Room).